Gyoza-Finance/docs/docs/user-docs/borrowing-and-liquidations.md

 To impede Trove redemption evasion strategies where borrowers try to minimize their interest payments in an unfair manner, a small "premature adjustment fee" is charged on interest rate changes that happen within less than 7 days since the last adjustment (or the opening of the Trove).
 The premature adjustment fee is equal to 7 days of average interest on the respective borrow market.
 Note that this fee differs from the user's set interest rate.&#x20;

-The fee is denominated in USND and added to the Trove's debt.
+The fee is denominated in GYUSD and added to the Trove's debt.
 The same fee is charged when a new Trove is opened or when its debt is increased (only affecting the added debt).

 ### How many Troves (loans) can I open with the same address?